1958 NFL Championship Game: Overtime games

-The game is, to date, one of only two NFL championship games—the other being Super Bowl LI—ever decided in overtime (the 1962 AFL Championship Game also went into overtime and eventually double overtime).
-In Super Bowl LI the New England Patriots beat the Atlanta Falcons, 34–28, just 3:58 into the overtime period.
+The game is, to date, one of only three NFL championship games—the others being Super Bowl LI and Super Bowl LVIII—ever decided in overtime (the 1962 AFL Championship Game also went into overtime and eventually double overtime).
+In Super Bowl LI the New England Patriots beat the Atlanta Falcons, 34–28, just 3:58 into overtime.
+In Super Bowl LVIII, the Kansas City Chiefs defeated the San Francisco 49ers, 25–22, with three seconds left in the first overtime period.

 As Unitas later stated, the players had never heard of overtime before the game.
 "When the game ended in a tie, we were standing on the sidelines waiting to see what came next.
 All of a sudden, the officials came over and said, 'Send the captain out.
 We're going to flip a coin to see who will receive.'
 That was the first we heard of the overtime period."
 An NFL preseason exhibition game played three years earlier in Portland, Oregon, had been settled by a sudden-death overtime, but this was the first time an NFL game of any significance needed overtime to determine a winner.
-Bert Bell, the commissioner of the NFL, had just implemented the sudden-death overtime rule for this game.
+Sudden death overtime had been approved for the NFL championship game in 1946 but never used before.